-Security is very important.
-It’s the reason we lock our doors at night or when we’re gone.
+Security is an essential component of any organization.
+It’s the reason we lock our doors at night.
 This is true of our homes as well as our businesses.
-As technology progresses, new threats to our security emerge, and new steps need to be taken to address them.
-When it comes to your cyber security, danger is everywhere, especially if you happen to be responsible for a cloud-based server filled to the brim with integral and possibly sensitive information.
-It’s a good thing, then, that like any door, the cloud has a lock of its own: an SBC.
+As technology progresses, new threats to our security emerge, and new steps to address them.

-There’s a lot of good that an SBC can do, and not least among them is saving you money.
-Using an SBC for SIP trunking can reduce traditional enterprise telecom bills by up to 75%.
-What makes this deal even better is that the SBC provides efficient security and network data management while saving money.
+An SBC will keep your sessions secure, eliminate interference, and ultimately improve the quality of your calls.
+They're also incredibly cost-effective.
+Using an SBC for SIP trunking services reduce traditional enterprise telecom bills by up to 75%.
+It provides efficient security and network data management while saving money.

 SBCs come in two different forms, hardware and software.
 Hardware SBCs are similar to any other kind of on-premises equipment.
 They sit in server rooms hooked up to other physical servers and analog gateways.
 Alternatively, a cloud-based software SBC will keep your network safe with no on-premises equipment.

 As for which one is best, it depends entirely on the user.
 Most organizations may prefer the software SBC.
 It's easily integrated into their cloud-based solutions.
 However, some may prefer the hardware option instead if they still rely on analog devices or legacy systems.
 These are all integrated with the cloud solution via the SBC.

 Security is extremely vital to Microsoft.
 It has a plethora of security certifications including HIPAA, HITECH, ITAR FedRAMP, FISMA, EU Model Clauses / Privacy Shield, ISO, SSAE, and SOC 1-3.
 It fends off 5 billion cyber threats each month with the help of a $1 billion investment in cybersecurity.